LAST UPDATE: 7/27/23 – Travel Guide to Barcelona

 Passport, VISA, Customs, and Immunization Requirements

-In order to assist you in navigating the legal requirements for visiting Spain, I outline the key entry requirements below.
-I have included a link to my Spain Passport, VISA, Customs, and Immunization Requirements for Visitors Guide, which you will want to review.
+To assist you in navigating the legal requirements for visiting Spain, I outline the key entry requirements below.
+I have included a link to my Spain Passport, VISA, Customs, and Immunization Requirements for the Visitors Guide, which you will want to review.

 Travel Immunizations